antonraharja/book-asterisk-101/book-contents/en/Chapter_02/Structured-Dialplans.md

 ## Introduction

-As explained in [[SIP Accounts|2.7-SIP-Accounts]], instead of working directly with the main file we should instead include other files and work with them.
+As explained in [[SIP Accounts|SIP-Accounts]], instead of working directly with the main file we should instead include other files and work with them.
 In this topic the dialplan contained in `extensions.conf` will be written on different files and those files included by `extensions.con`.

 Each files will contain specific dialplans.